Conformally covariant boundary correlation functions with a quantum group: The spin chain - Coulomb gas correspondence

 Then we have

-\end{lem} \begin{proof} Notice first that for $n=2$ we have $\AsyInt_{;0,m;}^{(x_{0})}(x_{1},x_{2})=q^{{m \choose 2}}\frac{1}{\qfact m}\times\CubeInt_{0,m}^{(x_{0})}(x_{1},x_{2})$, so the assertion is the same as Equation \eqref{eq: explicit two point hwv function}.
+\end{lem} \begin{proof} Notice first that for $n=2$ we have $\AsyInt_{;0,m;}^{(x_{0})}(x_{1},x_{2})=q^{\binom{m}{2}}\frac{1}{\qfact m}\times\CubeInt_{0,m}^{(x_{0})}(x_{1},x_{2})$, so the assertion is the same as Equation~\eqref{eq: explicit two point hwv function}.
 The general case is similar.
 Indeed, the vector $v\in\bigotimes_{i=1}^{n}\Wd_{d_{i}}$ can be expanded in the standard tensor product basis as

-according to Lemma \ref{lem: tensor product representations of quantum sl2}, Equations \eqref{eq: tensor product hwv} and \eqref{eq: tensor product hwv coefficients}.
+according to Lemma~\ref{lem: tensor product representations of quantum sl2}, Equations~\eqref{eq: tensor product hwv} and \eqref{eq: tensor product hwv coefficients}.
 Correspondingly, we obtain

 The terms in this sum are all integrals of the same integrand (up to phase factors).
 As for the integration contours, the number of loops around any $x_{i}$ is fixed, with the exceptions of $i=j$ and $i=j+1$.
-The loops around $x_{j}$ and $x_{j+1}$ can be combined by essentially the same calculation that was done in Lemmas \ref{lem: two variable FW basis function} and \ref{lem: two point closed integration surface}, with the asserted result. \end{proof} With the above particular case established, we now proceed to the following generalization. \begin{lem} If
+The loops around $x_{j}$ and $x_{j+1}$ can be combined by essentially the same calculations that were done in the proofs of Lemmas~\ref{lem: two variable FW basis function} and \ref{lem: two point closed integration surface}, with the asserted result. \end{proof} With the above particular case established, we now proceed to the following generalization. \begin{lem} Denote $\tau_\ell = F^\ell.\tau_0$.
+If

 then (with $d=d_{j}+d_{j+1}-1-2m$)

 \end{lem} \begin{proof} By definition of the correspondence, we have